Environmentally-friendly, American made ethanol is a win for all Americans.

-Ethanol, a renewable fuel, has been blended in gasoline in the U.S. for over 40 years, helping reduce vehicle emissions, improve air quality, increase our energy independence, lower consumer fuel prices, and provide value-added markets for American farmers.
+Ethanol, a renewable fuel, has been blended in gasoline in the U.S. for over 40 years, helping improve air quality, reduce carbon and vehicle emissions, increase our energy independence, and lower fuel prices to consumers, while delivering performance.

 Ethanol and feed co-product production provide a valuable market for corn grown in the United States.
 A typical dry mill ethanol plant adds nearly $2 of additional value – or 55 percent – to every bushel of corn processed.

-Ethanol is responsible for removing the carbon equivalent of 20 million cars from the road.
+Ethanol reduces carbon emissions, removing the carbon equivalent of 12 million cars from the road each year.
 At the same time, the environmental impacts of producing ethanol have been greatly reduced.
 Natural gas and electricity use at dry mill ethanol plants has fallen nearly 40 percent since 1995, while consumptive water use has been cut in half.
 This has occurred while the amount of ethanol produced from a bushel has increased.
 Producers are getting 15 percent more ethanol from a bushel of corn than 20 years ago.
 The result?
 A smaller carbon footprint and an increase in energy efficiency.
-Ethanol use reduces greenhouse gas emissions by 40-45 percent compared to gasoline–even when hypothetical land-use change emissions are included.
+Ethanol use reduces greenhouse gas emissions by 44-52 percent compared to gasoline–even when hypothetical land-use change emissions are included.
 By displacing hydrocarbon substances like aromatics in gasoline, ethanol also helps reduce emissions of air toxics, particulate matter, carbon monoxide, nitrous oxides, and exhaust hydrocarbons.

-It’s more affordable than traditional gasoline, reduces harmful vehicle emissions, supports nearly 300,000 American jobs, and protects America’s energy independence.
-In 2020, ethanol helped protect America’s energy independence by displacing nearly 500 million barrels of crude oil.
+It’s more affordable than traditional gasoline, reduces harmful vehicle emissions, supports American jobs, and protects America’s energy independence.
+In 2022, ethanol helped protect America’s energy independence by displacing over 600 million barrels of crude oil.

 Ethanol biorefineries make more than fuel; they also generate highly nutritious animal feed like distillers grains.
 One-third of every bushel processed by a plant is used to make animal feed.
 The low cost and nutritional properties of distillers grains make it one of the most sought-after feed ingredients in the world.